- We hired 50 people, and then ran out of space…

 Growing a business is a bit like being stuck in a perpetual whirlwind of things that have to be done right now this very minute.
 Your head might be stacked full of nice to haves and most of your blog sentences start with “Well we could…” or “We should…” or “Wouldn’t it be great if….”

 There are times you feel like you aren’t making any progress.
 Like you’ve just been marching up and down on the spot making as much noise as possible, but no actual movement.
-Then suddenly, you look up and find you’re miles away from where you started.
+Suddenly, you look up and find you’re miles away from where you started.

 Growth is an exciting time for any company.
 But like most things, it’s more exciting from the outside, and a bit more stressful from the inside.
 That’s why you don’t hear about it very often.
-We just don’t have time to stand still, collect our thoughts and share them with you.
+Just we don’t have time to stand still, collect our thoughts and share them with you.